LAND ACQUISITION AS A CATALYST FOR RESTORATION

 A WIN FOR FISH, WILDLIFE AND PEOPLE

 For the Yakima’s salmon and steelhead, restoring the Ringer Reach is a big deal.
 Recovering side channels and reconnecting the river to its floodplain will open critical spawning and rearing habitat that has been cut off for decades.
 This stretch of the Yakima River is also particularly important for its groundwater upwelling, which provides stable year-round water temperatures and thermal refugia for fish during summer and winter extremes.

-Once Four Seasons Ranch is in public ownership and restoration is well underway, the property will offer new opportunities for hiking, wildlife viewing and fishing along this stretch of the Yakima.
+Now that Four Seasons Ranch is in public ownership, the property will offer new opportunities for hiking, wildlife viewing and fishing along this stretch of the Yakima.
 Conserving the property will also enhance access to adjacent BLM lands, which will ultimately be connected to the ranch by trail.

-WRC signed an agreement to purchase Four Seasons Ranch in March 2023, with the goal of transferring it to the county in October.
-When that happens, restoration of the 650-acre Ringer Reach can move forward in earnest.
+Importantly, conserving Four Season Ranch enables restoration of the 650-acre Ringer Reach to move forward in earnest.
 Berms and levees will be gradually removed, or allowed to continue their decay, side channels will be restored, cottonwood trees will be returned to the landscape, and this stretch of the Yakima will once again meander and shift across its natural floodplain as it always had.

 This project was made possible through funding and support from the Washington State Salmon Recovery Funding Board, the Yakima Basin Integrated Plan, Giles W. and Elise G. Mead Foundation, Hugh and Jane Ferguson Foundation, Betlach Family Foundation and generous individual donors.